 Significant gifts from Martha Orr Davenport and Judith Josephine Tucker have provided the core of this collection.
 The collections were also drawn from the Library’s earlier holdings or from gifts.
 Materials owned in the Rare Children’s Book Collection are not available for circulation and must be signed for and used under supervision in the Main Library only.

-Currently, the Rare Children’s Book Room is only open by appointment.
-For questions about holdings, please call our Reference desk at 646-7223.
+Currently, the Rare Children’s Book Room is open by appointment.
+For questions about holdings, please call our Reference desk at 804-646-7223.

 The Main Library has 12 file cabinets with thousands of pieces of sheet music!
 That’s right – sheet music.
-Pieces are indexed in a vintage card catalog.
+Pieces are indexed in vintage card catalogs, which are near the Reference Desk.
 The sacred music pieces circulate; others can be copied.
-Additionally, the Library houses near the Reference Desk hundreds of musical scores.
-You’ll notice in our catalog that their location is called Scores and Songbooks.
+Additionally, the Library houses hundreds of musical scores on shelves adjacent to the Dooley foyer.
+Search the library catalog with the term Scores and Songbooks.

 Making a zine can be a radical act even if the zine is about Taco Bell or haikus about your cat because in a world where everything is literally within the click of button and a few keystrokes, putting something in print still matters.
 That’s why zines attract a diverse group of makers and readers of all ages, backgrounds, and interests.
 And now you can access a small collection of zines at Richmond Public Library!

-The RPL Zine Collection is currently housed in Ready Reference at the Main Branch, but they can be checked out and returned to any RPL branch.
-All 78 issues are fully searchable via the library catalog.”
+The RPL Zine Collection is currently housed at our Hull Street Branch, but they can be checked out and returned to any RPL branch.
+All 78 issues are fully searchable via the library catalog.

 CITY RECORDS CENTER